Intersectional Pride Month Marketing

 Gender

-Gender refers to a social construct — the rules, expectations and standards of behavior set forth for people assigned female and male at birth.
+Gender refers to a social construct—the rules, expectations, and standards of behavior established for people assigned female or male at birth.

-Gender also includes gender roles, which are the thoughts, actions and character traits associated with what we’re medically assigned.
+Gender also encompasses gender roles, which are the thoughts, actions, and character traits associated with the sex we’re medically assigned.

-Currently, multiple genders — and more — exist: non-binary, gender fluidity, genderqueer, agender, amongst others.
+Currently, multiple genders—and more—exist, including non-binary, gender fluidity, genderqueer, and agender, among others.

 Consider that your audience may identify as neither male nor female.
 Our own experiences are not the definitive framework or baseline for others.
 They’re ours for a reason, and not one person was meant to experience life the same way you were.

-Once you understand that gender exists beyond a binary, and that our genders are not defined by our bodies, you can rid yourself of the notion that sex —which was not chosen by us — is not definitive of our identities.
+Once you understand that gender exists beyond a binary, and that our bodies do not define our genders, you can rid yourself of the notion that sex, which was not chosen by us, is not definitive of our identities.

 Sexual orientation is not contingent on your gender identity.
 You can be trans and heterosexual, non-binary and bisexual, cisgender and gay or lesbian.
 But these are just a few of many possible examples.